Adversarial and Reactive Traffic Entities for Behavior-Realistic Driving Simulation: A Review: Categorization of Behavior

-Rule-based agents follow stochastic functions, simple heuristics or analytical models to determine the action to take in a given scene.
-These agents can generate feasible trajectories without requiring large amounts of data and offer strong interpretability, which enhances the credibility of the simulation and ensures compliance with legal and ethical requirements.
-However, these agents typically follow fixed routes, offering only limited reactiveness.
-For example, they only control longitudinal acceleration during execution.
-Additionally, they tend to be overly accommodating and reactive, often stopping to avoid collisions.
+Dynamic entities with rule-based behavior use stochastic functions, simple heuristics, or analytical models to determine their actions \cite{treiber_congested_2000, kreutz_analysis_2021, sugiyama_optimal_1999, kesting_general_2007}, which are defined by:

+The behavior function $f_{\text{rule}}$ takes the observation $o_t$ as input, along with a parameter vector $\theta$ that can be used to modify the underlying function.
+These approaches can generate feasible trajectories without the need for large datasets, offering strong interpretability, which enhances the credibility of the simulation and ensures compliance with legal and ethical requirements.
+However, rule-based behavior typically follows fixed routes, offering limited reactivity and tends to be overly accommodating, often stopping to avoid collisions.